DS: First, thank you for joining the Kentucky Democrat for an interview today. How are things going in Frankfort/Western Kentucky?

 DS: Thank you again for joining us and keep up the good fight.
 I hope to call you Congressman Weaver come next January.

-MW: Daniel, it's been my pleasure; because I am in session, this is the first in-depth interview I have given.
+MW: Danielle, it's been my pleasure; because I am in session, this is the first in-depth interview I have given.
 Thank you for your questions, support and patience.
 I too look forward to hearing "Congressman Weaver" soon.